Fokker Eindecker fighters: Variants

-Note: The Reinhold Platz-designed Fokker E.V bore no direct relation to the earlier Eindeckers (all designed by Martin Kreutzer), being a parasol aircraft, only built in small numbers before production switched to the improved Fokker D.VIII.
+Note: The Reinhold Platz-designed Fokker E.V bore no direct relation to the earlier Eindeckers (all designed by Martin Kreutzer), being a parasol aircraft, only built in small numbers before Germany decided to focus their production on the Fokker D.VIII.

 Survivors

 Only one original Eindecker remains.
 On 8 April 1916, a novice German pilot took off from Valenciennes with a new E.III (IdFlieg serial number 210/16) bound for Wasquehal but became lost in haze and landed at a British aerodrome east of St. Omer.
 He was forced to surrender before he realised his error and could destroy the aircraft.
-The E.III was test-flown against the Morane-Saulnier N and other Allied types at St. Omer before going to Upavon in Wiltshire for evaluation and finally going on museum display.
-It now resides at the Science Museum in London.
-Immelmann's original E.I, with IdFlieg-issued serial E.13/15, also survived the war and went on display in Dresden, where it was destroyed by Allied bombing during World War II.
+The aircraft was test-flown against the Morane-Saulnier N and other Allied types at St. Omer before being sent to Upavon in Wiltshire for evaluation.
+It is now on display, without the fabric covering, at the Science Museum in London.
+Immelmann's original E.I, serial number E.13/15, also survived the war and went on display in Dresden, where it was destroyed by Allied bombing during World War II.